 Best splurge drive

 If you want a drive that makes a statement and matches up to the rest of your Apple hardware, the LaCie Mobile Drive is going to be your best bet.
+It is one of the best external hard drives for Mac, especially when design is a priority.

 Available in a choice of Space Gray or Moon Silter, this desktop-class USB-C drive has a sleek appearance, one that is also angular and space-age due to its diamond-cut design.